- Digital transformation

 According to the experts, the areas of application in which AI can benefit the security industry include support for occupational safety.
 AI also can help alarm system operators concentrate on their core business.
 And in retail, AI can also be used preventively in behavior-based analysis to recognize human actions and thus prevent shoplifting.

-AI interacting with humans - a good compromise.
+AI interacting with humans - a good compromise

 Added value from integrated security solutions

-In practice, it supports:
+In practice, it supports the following:

 - Integration of occupational health and safety systems for lone working

 - Interconnection of an access control system with an alarm system

 - Calling in a security service via a connected guard control system

 - We are connecting video management: by integrating thermal cameras for image analysis and prevention.